"I'm human! She's just a pissy cloud!"

 - Also should be noted that individual Avatars are utterly powerless when they actually go to the Spirit World where the World Spirit (i.e. the Avatar itself) originates.
 So inverted a bit in that the Avatar actually gets stronger by appearing in human form (sort of, anyway).

 - Big Bad Van Kleiss of Generator Rex was originally human, but his consciousness now resides in the nanites that infuse both his body and the area around his stronghold- which means that even if he's "killed", the nanites can just generate a new body for him straight from the ground.

 - And yet, Brainiac 5 must've come from somewhere.
-Not to mention the episode in Superman The Animated Series where he came from the very far future to destroy Superman before he even learned about his powers.
+Not to mention the episode in Superman The Animated Series where he came from the very far future (indicating that the ending of the Grand Finale didn't get rid of him), to destroy Superman before he even learned about his powers.

 - The death of anyone in Transformers who is considered to be a "multiversal singularity" is considered to be this, so don't count Unicron, The Fallen, or Vector Prime out just yet.
 Mind you, it is an All There in the Manual thing and within their series, there is nothing to hint their survival - when shown to be completely destroyed.
 (Blow Unicron up but leave the head?
 He'll be back.)

 - To specify, they are both extremely hard to actually kill rather than weaken, and, once you do actually kill them, it doesn't stick.
 They've long since learned the ins and outs of cross-multiversal existence, and periodically spend time in reverse-time universes, which basically allows them to save their e Spirit game and resume from there when a physical body kicks it, as the consciousness just jumps to the concurrent body in the reverse-time universe, which retroactively becomes their "true form", despite having been a past/future self a few minutes ago.
 So, essentially, they revive themselves by telling causality to suck it.